What’s Happening This Week

 Help students learn about their personal and community histories through interviews with their grandparents or other elderly community members.
 See the ReadWriteThink video Helping a Teen Plan and Conduct an Interview for tips and suggestions.
 Students can use what they learn to create a presentation honoring the person they interviewed.
 Presentation ideas include:

 - Writing acrostic or biographical poems about their grandparents.
-See the ReadWriteThink lesson plan Acrostic Poems: All About Me and My Favorite Things for additional resources on writing personal poems or use the Acrostic Poems interactive.
+See the ReadWriteThink lesson plan Acrostic Poems: All About Me and My Favorite Things for additional resources on writing personal poems or use the Acrostic Poems interactive or Mobile App.

 - Working with a grandparent to create a scrapbook of their family/community history.